Quantum state spectrum and field theory of D$0$-brane: D -brane in spinor moving frame formulation. Classical mechanics and quantization

-\bea D_{A_1}\ldots D_{A_4}\Xi =\frac 1 {4!} \epsilon_{A_1\ldots A_4B_1B_2B_3B_4} \bar{D}{}^{B_1}\ldots \bar{D}{}^{B_4}\bar{\Xi} \; , \qquad (\Xi)^* =\bar{\Xi}\; . \\ \nonumber \eea
+\bea \text{D}_{A_1}\ldots \text{D}_{A_4}\Xi =\frac 1 {4!} \epsilon_{A_1\ldots A_4B_1B_2B_3B_4} \bar{\text{D}}{}^{B_1}\ldots \bar{\text{D}}{}^{B_4}\bar{\Xi} \; , \qquad (\Xi)^* =\bar{\Xi}\; . \\ \nonumber \eea

 Of course, from the point of view of the quantization procedure, imposition of the additional condition \eqref{D4Xi=ebD4bXi} requires some explanation.
-It can be motivated by requirement that the state vector should be described by an irreducible representation of supersymmetry, which in its turn can be followed back to the paradigm that elementary particle is described by irreducible representation of the Poincar\'e group \cite{Novozhilov:1975yt} \footnote{Notice also that the necessity to impose additional condition of the type of Eq. \eqref{D4Xi=ebD4bXi} which is characteristic for derivation from superparticle quantization of all the maximal supersymmetric theories on the line that we have used above (and for the analytic superfield approach of \cite{Bandos:2017zap}) can be considered as its disadvantage with respect to constrained superfield approach of \cite{Galperin:1992pz,Bandos:2017eof}.
-On the other hand, as we discuss below, analytic superfield approach is useful to revail hidden $SU(8)$ supersymmetry of maximal supergravity and also of the D$0$-brane field theory. }.
+It can be motivated by the requirement that the state vector should be described by an irreducible representation of supersymmetry, which in its turn can be followed back to the paradigm that elementary particle is described by irreducible representation of the Poincar\'e group \cite{Novozhilov:1975yt}.